vlashchanka/json-lint-d-ts/README.md

 }
 ```

-An dummy example of failing typescript declaration for it:
+A dummy example of failing typescript declaration for it:

+⚠️ it is important to have `type Root` in your `d.ts`  file ⚠️

 ```typescript
 interface HelloLowerCase {